Constantijn Huygens: Lord of Zuilichem (1596-1687)

 Hollanders were better known outside their country than Constantijn Huygens.
 He has been a victim of his country's decline in international importance, and it is our loss not to know Huygens, for he was one of those many-faceted personalities who flash back to us the brilliance of their age […] and epitomize the great period of Holland in which he lived." – so Rosalie L. Colie in her profound study 'Some Thankfulnesse to Constantine.'1

-The present study hopes to remedy a small part of this lacuna and bring one of the most outstanding personalities of the Dutch 17th century closer to today's readers although it is naturally impossible to do justice to every facet of Huygens' life and work. "'Indeed, whoever wishes to understand our 17th century must … keep his Huygens always by his hand'.
+The present study hopes to remedy a small part of this lacuna and bring one of the most outstanding personalities of the Dutch seventeenth century closer to today's readers although it is naturally impossible to do justice to every facet of Huygens' life and work. "'Indeed, whoever wishes to understand our seventeenth century must … keep his Huygens always by his hand'.
 This true virtuoso, 'secretary to two princes of Orange, diplomat, a polyglot man of the world, a highly sensitive connoisseur of both the ancients and moderns, a fine musician, a deeply religious man … and much more besides' "2 reflects in his life an entire century – Netherlands' true "Golden Age."

 Birth and Childhood